UBC-MDS/Crime_Prediction_Vancouver/README.md

 # Crime Prediction in Vancouver

-- contributors: Francisco Mejia, Jasmine Ortega, Thomas Siu, Shi Yan Wang
+- contributors: Ramiro Francisco Mejia, Jasmine Ortega, Thomas Siu, Shi Yan Wang

 This is the data analysis project of group 24 (Cohort 6, 2022) for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.